NixOS/nix/doc/manual/src/command-ref/nix-shell.md

   - `--pure`\
     If this flag is specified, the environment is almost entirely cleared before the interactive shell is started, so you get an environment that more closely corresponds to the “real” Nix build.
 A few variables, in particular `HOME`, `USER` and `DISPLAY`, are retained.
+Note that the shell used to run commands is still obtained from the host environment, and therefore not affected by `--pure`.

   - `--packages` / `-p` *packages*…\
     Set up an environment in which the specified packages are present.